 Few text editors are as famous or as well loved as Notepad++, a free, open-source code editor built for Windows and written in C++.

-The popularity of the editor with developers has led to a swathe of Notepad++ Linux clones, like Notepadqq, being built, as well as a set of other open source text editors directly inspired by it.
+However, the popularity of this text editor with developers has led to a swathe of Notepad++ Linux clones being created, like Notepadqq, and other open source text editors being directly inspired by it.

-While apps like Gedit, VSCode, Sublime Text 3 and others are available on Ubuntu and other Linux distributions, many folks (perhaps including you) prefer to use what they know, i.e. Notepad++.
+Top text editors like Gedit, VSCode, Sublime Text 3 and others are available on Ubuntu and other Linux distributions, but many folks (perhaps including you) prefer to use what they know, and that’s Notepad++.

 - Tabbed interface for working with multiple files